 Console Dive Computers

-Unlike the Wrist Dive Computer, a console dive computers are not worn in your wrist but a pressure gauge attached from a hose to the other scuba gear.
+Unlike the Wrist Dive Computer, console dive computers are not worn on your wrist but a pressure gauge attached from a hose to the other scuba gear.

 Buying Your Own Kit

 Rather than renting why not buy your own scuba kit?
 You don’t have to break the bank, just get what is necessary.
 Comfort and practicality are key.
 I have listed out a few to get you started.